AmitGarage/aliked_training/README.md

 # aliked_training
-Training aliked model with your own custom date
+Training aliked model with your own custom data